Mesh vs Cardano SDK Alternatives

 - Any scenario requiring JavaScript/TypeScript

-For backend scripts, consider using Mesh in a Node.js environment rather than parsing CLI output.
+For backend scripts, use Mesh in Node.js rather than parsing CLI output.

 Aiken compiles smart contracts.
 You still need a tool to: